allexradu/Google_Bot/README.md

 Place it on a directory c:\driver and update your path variable to include this driver.

-To update your path variable go to Start > Search "Control Panel" > Search "Path" > Edit environment variables for your account > Path > And copy the path your placwe your driver like:
+To update your path variable go to Start > Search "Control Panel" > Search "Path" > Edit environment variables for your account > Path > And copy the path your placed your driver like:

 C:\driver